List of Georgia and Florida slave traders

 This is a list of American slave traders working in Georgia and Florida from 1776 until 1865.

-Note 1: The importation of slaves from overseas was prohibited by the Continental Congress during the American Revolutionary War but resumed locally afterwards, including through the port of Savannah, Georgia (until 1798).
+The importation of slaves from overseas was prohibited by the Continental Congress during the American Revolutionary War but resumed locally afterwards, including through the port of Savannah, Georgia (until 1798).
 Especially in the 1790s, slavers sailing out of Rhode Island would go directly to Africa and trade rum for captives and then sell them in either Cuba or Georgia, wherever the prices were better that season.

-Note 2: It was technically illegal to import slaves into Georgia from other states from 1788 until the law was repealed in 1856, but there was no law prohibiting the sale of slaves just across the border in the lands of the Cherokee Nation in what became the northwest quadrant of the state after Indian Removal, or across the Savannah River in Hamburg, South Carolina, maybe across the Chattahoochee River from Columbus in Alabama, or perhaps in Tallahassee in the Florida Territory.
+It was technically illegal to import slaves into Georgia from other states from 1788 until the law was repealed in 1856, but there was no law prohibiting the sale of slaves just across the border in the lands of the Cherokee Nation in what became the northwest quadrant of the state after Indian Removal, or across the Savannah River in Hamburg, South Carolina, maybe across the Chattahoochee River from Columbus in Alabama, or perhaps in Tallahassee in the Florida Territory.

+Regarding Florida, in 1935 Dorothy Dodd reported on an early 19th-century court case involving an illegal slave ship and noted in her account that slave-traffick records for Florida are thin if not non-existent but Frederic Bancroft in Slave-Trading in the Old South stated that "Florida, especially in the earlier years, bred very few slaves and was almost entirely a slave-importing state.
+Although Bancroft is concerned primarily with the domestic slave trade, the factors that made Florida a good market for negroes bred in the Old South probably created a certain tolerance of the importation of negroes from beyond the seas."